 The rest is up to you, YOU’RE the one in the driver’s seat.
 Take your time, do what you have been trained to do, and once you pass stay safe and enjoy.

 I Can help you prepare you for the theory test which every learner needs to pass.
-I also offer all of my pupils access to a free online website, where they can take real time practice tests, and make sure you are ready You'll also receive valuable tips and information from me in the car.
+I also offer all my pupil’s access to a free online website, where they can take real time practice tests, and make sure you are ready You'll also receive valuable tips and information from me in the car.

 A multiple-choice test comprising 50 multiple-choice questions covering aspects of the Highway Code.
 The pass mark is 43.